 Career-specific: Sometimes colleges and philanthropic organizations will offer scholarships in order to encourage and assist students following a particular career path or field of study.
 The largest scholarships are frequently given to students advancing careers for critical fields such as education or nursing.
 These scholarships may specify that awardees must work for a particular employer for a specified period of time, or they may have to work in rural or remote areas (think of the TV show “Northern Exposure”!; if they don't meet that requirement they have to repay the support they have received.
 Those who give these types of scholarships may be a branch of the U. S. Military.
 An example current in February 2016 is scholarships being offered for seniors in public high school who will focus their education in the field of human health The $3000 awards are being offered by Hawthorn Medical Associates.
 The scholarships are being offered to students in specific high schools in Massachusetts.
 Areas of study can include a wide variety of health related disciplines including - but not limited to - nursing, pre-med, respiratory therapy, physical therapy, pharmacy and more.
 Learn more at hawthornmed.com.

-For a thorough and current guide to available scholarships you might want to check out the book pictured on the left.
+For a thorough and current guide to available scholarships you might want to check out The Ultimate Scholarship Book 2018: Billions of Dollars in Scholarships, Grants and Prizes.
 It will give you information on thousands of scholarships, grants, and prizes.
 Better yet it comes highly recommended by readers and could save you lots of time searching for scholarships.

 For all types of scholarships all students should be sure to check their own individual state for grant and scholarship opportunities.
 States often offer many financial resources.
 You can also find more detail in our growing number of articles regarding grants in specific states.
 That list currently includes grants in California, grants in Florida, grants in New York and grants in Texas.